 The specific requirements of the CE Program are set out in the following document.

-In the 2-year reporting period a minimum of 6 out of 50 hours have to be in person (face-to-face) and may be through categories A and/or C. A minimum of 4 hours must focus on ethical practice.
+In the 2-year reporting period, a minimum of 6 out of 50 hours have to be in person (face-to-face) and they may be activities under categories A and/or C. A minimum of 4 hours must focus on ethical practice.

 Activity Log ▶ ▼

 Reporting Cycle ▶ ▼

 Registrants are required to complete 50 hours of continuing education activities during each 2-year reporting cycle.
 Please check your initial registration approval letter to find when your reporting cycle starts.
 At the annual registration renewal do you report in an EVEN year (i.e. 2012, 2014, 2016) or in an ODD year (i.e. 2013, 2015, 2017)?

 The following is an example of when the CE report is required for registrants who report in an EVEN year, i.e. if you first reported in 2006

 - April 1, 2006 - March 31, 2008: complete CE for renewal April 1, 2008

 - April 1, 2008 - March 31, 2010: complete CE for renewal April 1, 2010